-PRINCIPLE C Defining outcomes in Defining outcomes in terms of sustainable economic, social, and environmental benefits should be sustainable.
-I limits of authority and re Decisi esourc ons should further the authority's es.
-Input from all groups of stake pu ehol esponsibilities mean that it should define and pla rpose, contribute to intended benefits and outco lders, including citizens, service users, and instit when determining priorities for the finite resource mes, and rem utional stakeh ain within the Sub- Principle aviours and actions that onstrate good governance in tice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Defining Outo comes 1.1 Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions.
-Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
-It could be immediately or over the course of a year or longer.
-Delivering defined outcomes on a sustainable basis within the resources that will be available. • • • • Vision used as a basis for corporate and service planning The Board's structure, functions and powers are prescribed in the Tay Road Bridge TRB Order Confirmation Act 1991 Management Arrangements of Scottish Government.
-Strategic Plan 2019-2024 Community engagement and involvement Corporate and service plans Community strategy Sharing 20 year capital plan with Scottish Government through liaison with Transport Scotland Officials.
+PRII NCIPLE C Defining outcon nes in terms of sustainable economic, soc ial, and environmental benefits should be sustair limits of authority nable.
+Decision and resource ons should further the authority's es.
+Input from all groups of stake pui ehol esponsibilities mean that it should define and pla rpose, contribute to intended benefits and outco ders, including citizens, service users, and instit when determining priorities for the finite resour mes, and rem tutional stakeh ain within the Sub-l Principle Principle viours and actions that Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Defining Outo comes 1.1 Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions. • Vision used as a basis for corporate and service planning The Board's structure, functions and powers are prescribed in the Tay Road Bridge TRB Order Confirmation Act 1991 Management Arrangements of Scottish Government.
+Strategic Plan 2019-2024 4 1.2 Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
+It could be immediately or over the course of a year or longer. • Community engagement and involvement Corporate and service plans Community strategy Sharing 20 year capital plan with Scottish Government through liaison with Transport Scotland Officials.
 Communications strategy will include press releases for changes impacting service users.
 Strategic Plan 2019-2024 Integrated Impact Assessments.
+4 1.3 Delivering defined outcomes on a sustainable basis within the resources that will be available.
 Regular reports on progress Reports to the quarterly TRBJB meetings.
 4

 1.4 Identifying and managing risks to the achievement of outcomes.
-Performance trends are established and reported upon Risk management protocols 4 • Business Continuity Plan.
+Business Continuity Plan.
 Risk Management Strategic Plan &amp; Strategic Risk Register